dashpay/dashcore-p2p/README.md

 ## Contributing

-See [CONTRIBUTING.md](https://github.com/dashevo/dashcore/blob/master/CONTRIBUTING.md) on the main dashcore repo for information about how to contribute.
+See [CONTRIBUTING.md](https://github.com/dashevo/dashcore/blob/master/CONTRIBUTING.md) on the main Dashcore repo for information about how to contribute.

 ## License